-What does the cost include?
+What does the cost of traveling on a brigade include?

 Cost includes all travel from point of origin (home city or other US city of your choosing) to Cuba, within Cuba, and returning from Cuba to point of origin, and all room and board in Cuba (except during any free time we might have).

 Do all brigadistas have to be interviewed and approved?